Hyōgo 8th district

 Hyogo 8th district (兵庫県第8区, Hyōgo-ken Dai-hachiku), also referred to as (兵庫8区, Hyōgo hachi-ku), is a constituency of the House of Representatives in the Diet of Japan.
 It is located in southwestern Hyōgo and consists of the city of Amagasaki.
 As of September 2015, 379,207 eligible voters were registered in the district.
 It is one of the 48 districts in the Kansai region that form the Kinki proportional representation block.

 The district was established as part of the electoral reform of 1994; the area was previously part of Hyōgo 2nd district that elected five representatives by single non-transferable vote.

-Since the district's creation, it has been represented by three people: former Minister of Land, Infrastructure and Transport Tetsuzo Fuyushiba, former governor of Nagano Prefecture Yasuo Tanaka, and the current representative Hiromasa Nakano, who worked under Fuyushiba in the Ministry of Land, Infrastructure and Transport.
+Since the district's creation, it has been represented by: former Minister of Land, Infrastructure and Transport Tetsuzo Fuyushiba, former governor of Nagano Prefecture Yasuo Tanaka, and Hiromasa Nakano, who worked under Fuyushiba in the Ministry of Land, Infrastructure and Transport.